 it is present for the long term and is therefore present before, during and after disasters.

-Strengths relating to how many national societies are able to delivery programmes include the following:
+Strength’s relating to how many NSs are able to deliver programmes include the following:

 Many have a strong volunteer base and are very well connected to communities and consequently can be very good at community mobilisation and promotional activities.
 This can also make NSs attractive to other organisations looking for partners to implement programmes with.